algorand/indexer/docs/rfc/0001-exporter-interface.md

     // Disconnect will be called during termination of the Indexer process.
     // There is no guarantee that plugin lifecycle hooks will be invoked in any specific order in relation to one another.
-    // Returns an error if it fails which will be surfaced in the logs, but the process is already terminating.
     Disconnect() error

     // Receive is called for each block to be processed by the exporter.
-    // Should return an error on failure--retries are configurable.
     Receive(exportData ExportData) error

     // HandleGenesis is an Exporter's opportunity to do initial validation and handling of the Genesis block.
-    // If validation (such as a check to ensure `genesis` matches a previously stored genesis block) or handling fails,
-    // it returns an error.
     HandleGenesis(genesis bookkeeping.Genesis) error

     // Round returns the next round not yet processed by the Exporter.
 Atomically updated when Receive successfully completes.